sreevathsagolla/NIO-TC-MHW-Intensification/README.md

 ### Intensification of North Indian Ocean Tropical Cyclones driven by regional Marine Heat Waves
 ---------------------------------------------------------------------------------------------

-##### NOTE: README NOT UP-TO-DATE AS OF 29TH AUGUST 2024 (NO DETAILS ABOUT ERA5 DATA ANALYSIS)

 This repository explores the relationship between North Indian Ocean (NIO) Tropical Cyclones (TC) and regional Marine Heat Waves (MHW).
 The research aims to understand how MHWs contribute to the intensification of TCs in this region.
 This project has been inspired from the following work: <br>

 > Choi, HY., Park, MS., Kim, HS. et al. Marine heatwave events strengthen the intensity of tropical cyclones.
 Commun Earth Environ 5, 69 (2024). https://doi.org/10.1038/s43247-024-01239-4

 ## Project Overview

 Marine Heat Waves (MHWs) are periods of abnormally warm ocean temperatures that can affect marine weather systems (such as tropical cyclones) and their dynamics.
-This project leverages historical best-track data of tropical cylones in the NIO, along with MHWs in NIO determined using daily sea surface temperature data, to analyze these interactions and study trends in TC intensification linked to MHWs.
+This project leverages historical best-track data of tropical cyclones in the NIO, along with MHWs in NIO determined using daily sea surface temperature data, to analyze these interactions and study trends in TC intensification linked to MHWs.

 ## Data Sources